 Wright-Violich is currently a principal and co-founder in an impact investing and philanthropic advising firm and acting president of Echidna Giving.
 Echidna Giving is a social impact LLC that was founded by the first employee at Google.
 The organization is committed to improving girls’ education in the developing world.
 Wright-Violich also teaches and lectures about impact investing and strategic philanthropy at the University of California’s Haas School of Business.

 Previously, Wright-Violich was the CEO and President of Schwab Charitable for 11 years, where she grew the organization from a start-up to $3.5 billion in assets.

 A graduate of Stanford University, Wright-Violich also serves as a volunteer leader for other organizations including the Boards of the University of California-Berkeley’s Haas School of Business, Center for Nonprofit and Public Leadership; World Affairs Council of the Bay Area; Cancer Prevention Institute of California; and Global Citizen Year.

 Kevin R. Keller, CAE

-Since Mr. Keller joined CFP Board in May of 2007, CFP Board has:
+Since joining CFP Board in May of 2007, Mr. Keller has: Directed the organization’s move from Denver to Washington,D.C.

-- Secured its reputation as a strong advocate for consumer and investor protection by implementing a fiduciary level of accountability on those individuals who use the CFP® mark in the delivery of financial planning services and working extensively with individuals, as well as firms that employ those individuals, to ensure compliance with those standards – the highest in financial planning.
+- Established CFP Board as a strong advocate for consumer and investor protection by implementing a fiduciary level of accountability on those individuals who use the CFP® mark in the delivery of financial planning services.

-Mr. Keller has held senior staff positions at several associations and earned the Certified Association Executive (CAE) credential in 2000.
-He holds a B.S. in agriculture and an M.S., both from Ohio State University.
+Prior to joining CFP Board, Mr. Keller spent 16 years with the Association for Financial Professionals (AFP) as senior vice president and chief operating officer.
+He earned the Certified Association Executive (CAE) credential in 2000 and holds a B.S. in agriculture and an M.S., both from Ohio State University.